 Smartphones can be important tools in an emergency.
-Besides providing the chance to call for help, a phone can act as a flashlight, compass and GPS.
+Besides providing the chance to call for help and other emergency features you phone may offer , a phone can act as a flashlight, compass and GPS.
 But all of a phone’s functions rely on the battery and the features most useful in a pinch are the ones that consume the most charge.

 Once the battery is flat, the phone becomes nothing more than a lump of plastic and metal.
 There are, however, a few ways to charge your phone in an emergency, when a power outlet or computer isn’t available.
 These solutions range from mundane to truly innovative.

 Car chargers are cheap, widely available for all sorts of devices and vehicles, and will work so long as there’s a vehicle nearby with an energy provider.

 Most car chargers work in the same way, so buying a specific version isn’t important.
 Just remember that iPhones will need a compatible charger or an adapter.
 Also keep an eye out for dual-USB chargers, which are handy if you’d like to charge two phones or a phone and a second device.

 In many situations a car charger is all you’ll need.
 But what if a car isn’t available, is out of fuel/battery, or you don’t want to waste gas on charging a phone?
 That’s where a backup battery comes in.

 These products are literally large batteries with ports for connecting phones or other USB device.
 Those designed to charge smartphones are usually no larger than one, so they’re easy to store in a drawer, backpack or glovebox.
 And while not cheap, batteries large enough to fully charge two phones can be purchased for under $50.